vinala/vinala/readme.md

 ![alt tag](https://gitlab.com/lighty/framework/raw/dev/app/resources/images/window.png)

+Lighty is a PHP framework made for web developers to make the web programing more easyer, faster and wonderful.
+Created in 10/10/2014 by Youssef Had, provided nice features to help in you in your project such as Lumos, Panel, Atomium.

-Lighty Framework is one of [Lighty Group](https://gitlab.com/groups/lighty) projects (Framework - Kernel - Panel - Bridge - Whoops - Logy - Installers - Atomium - Lumos - Console - Docs) some of the are public and other not.
+Lighty Framework is one of [Lighty Group](https://gitlab.com/groups/lighty) projects (Framework - Kernel - Panel - Bridge - Whoops - Logy - Installers - Atomium - Lumos - Console - Docs) some of them are public and free and others not.

 ### Installation